Human data annotation: behind the scenes of quality Gen AI

 With a growing workforce of +25,000 annotators covering more than 500 languages and dialects, Sigma AI has been solving complex data annotation projects for the world’s leading global tech companies for the past 15 years.

-Contact us to find out how we can help you tackle even the most ambitious AI projects!
+Contact us to find out how we can help you tackle even the most ambitious AI projects with our expert human data annotation team!

 Want to learn more?
 Contact us ->